PDAL/PDAL/doc/tutorial/clipping/index.rst

 This tutorial describes how to construct a pipeline that takes in geometries and clips out data with given geometry attributes.
-It is common to desire being able to cut or clip point cloud data with 2D geometries, often from auxillary data sources such as `OGR`_-readable `Shapefiles`_.
+It is common to desire to cut or clip point cloud data with 2D geometries, often from auxillary data sources such as `OGR`_-readable `Shapefiles`_.
 This tutorial describes how to construct a pipeline that takes in geometries and clips out point cloud data inside geometries with matching attributes.